 I’ve been drawing and painting since I could hold a crayon and brush.
 I trained in Boston for a few years after high school at the School of Practical Art in Boston.
 In 2001 I received a bachelor of fine arts in art from University of Maine, Gorham.
 My senior show was at the Portland public library.
 I haven’t been in the gallery circuit since graduating.
 I’ve just been painting and selling my paintings while working full time.
 I retired in 2013 and am now devoting a lot of my time painting.
 My focus is water colors now but my concentration at U of M was in print making.
 I’ll be showing a few selected prints along with my water colors.

 November 1, 2013 – January 31, 2014 : Charlene Lee

-Artwork by Charlene Lee, a Windham resident and established watercolor instructor, is currently on exhibit at the Windham Public Library.
+Artwork by Charlene Lee, a Windham resident and established watercolor instructor.
 Over a dozen colorful landscapes and seascapes currently adorn the walls.
 Click here for more information about Charlene’s work and her background.